 Majors in Italian participate in an interdisciplinary seminar in the spring of their senior year.
 The focus of this seminar varies according to the professor, but possible topics include European Film, The Grand Tour, Immigration in Europe, Capital Cities, Language Teaching and Technology, Europe and America.
 Students research their capstone papers in the target language and present the final work in English and Italian.
 The instructor may, in some cases, evaluate work in the target language in consultation with colleagues in the area of expertise in the department.
 Seminar is conducted in English.
 Previously IT 0399.

-LATIN
+Latin (LATN)

 LATN 1111 Basic Latin

 4 Credits

 The course presents an intensive study of Latin grammar.
 Students who complete this course continue in LATN 2211 and LATN 2212.
 Previously LA 0111.

 LATN 2211 Readings in Latin Prose and Poetry I

 3 Credits

 For students with a high school background or the equivalent in Latin, this course fills out that background through extensive readings in the principal authors and genres not read in high school.
 Previously LA 0210.

-LATN 2212 Readings in Latin Prose and Poetry II Prerequisite: LATN 2211.
+LATN 2212 Readings in Latin Prose and Poetry II

 3 Credits

+Prerequisite: LATN 1111.

 A continuation of LATN 2211, this course fills out the student's background in Latin through extensive readings in the principal authors and genres not read in high school.
 Previously LA 0211.

-LATIN AMERICAN AND CARIBBEAN STUDIES
+Latin American and Caribbean Studies (LCST)

 LCST 3301 Justice and the Developing World

-4 Credits
+3 Credits

 Attributes: EDCG Educational Studies Cognate, HASM Humanitarian Action Minor Skills/Method Course, INEL International Studies / International Business Elective, LCEL LACS Minor: Elective, PJST Peace and Justice Studies, WDIV World Diversity

-This interdisciplinary course combines the insights of history, politics, philosophy, anthropology, sociology, business, and economics to examine problems of poverty and justice in the developing world, including health, education, and environmental sustainability, with particular focus either on Central or South America, or the Caribbean.
-Significant to the course is a one-week immersion in one country, which is not required but strongly encouraged.
-Students plan and carry out a research project asking the critical questions and using the research methodologies of their academic major or minor.
-The immersion trip provides students with an intensive field research opportunity, the findings from which they incorporate into their papers.
+This interdisciplinary course combines the insights of history, politics, philosophy, anthropology, sociology, business, and economics to examine problems of poverty and justice in the developing world, including health, education, and environmental sustainability, with particular focus either on Central or South America or the Caribbean.
 Previously LAC 0300.

 LCST 3980 Internship

 3 Credits

 Attributes: LCEL LACS Minor: Elective

 Short-term internships in the field of Latin American and Caribbean Studies combine academic work with service that answers a community-identified need, and critical reflection.
 Such internships are offered in a Latin American or Caribbean country generally during the summer for a four- to six-week period.
 Enrollment by permission only.
 Previously LAC 0373.

 LCST 3990 Independent Study

 1-4 Credits

 Attributes: LCEL LACS Minor: Elective

 Prerequisites: At least one course in LACS; junior standing.

 A student may conduct a one-semester independent study on a defined research topic or field of study under the supervision of a Professor in the LACS Program.
 Enrollment by permission only.
 Previously LAC 0399.

-LIBERAL AND PROFESSIONAL STUDIES
+Liberal and Professional Studies (LBPS)

 LBPS 4999 Senior Project

 3 or 4 Credits

 This course, required for all students earning a BA or BS degree in Liberal and Professional Studies, is typically taken during the final semester.
 The course synthesizes and integrates students' multidisciplinary studies.
 Students complete a project or thesis under the direction of a faculty member after first discussing the proposed project with an academic advisor and the faculty member.
 The course requires a written paper reflecting the various disciplines studied.
 Previously GS 0399.

-MANAGEMENT
+Management (MGMT)

 MGMT 2101 Introduction to Management

 3 Credits

 Prerequisite: Sophomore standing.